anabaei/Javascript/Kubernetes.md

 * A cluster is the foundation of Google Kubernetes Engine.
 In GKE, a cluster consists of at least one control plane and multiple worker machines called nodes.
 These control plane and node machines run the Kubernetes cluster orchestration system.
 * When we create cluster, gke creates nodes.
+* A cluster that uses alias IP address ranges is called a VPC-native cluster.
+A cluster that uses custom static routes in a VPC network is called a routes-based cluster.

+#### Benefits of VPC-native clusters
+* Pod IP addresses are natively routable within the cluster's VPC network and other [VPC networks](https://cloud.google.com/vpc/docs/vpc#vpc_networks_and_subnets) connected to it by VPC Network Peerin
+* Pod IP addresses are reserved in the VPC network before the Pods are created in cluster.
+This prevents conflict with other resources in the VPC network
+* VPC-native cluster have ip ranges, and each ip address is associated with a subnet.
+Each subnet is for a region.
+A network must have at least one subnet before you can use it.
+Auto mode VPC networks create subnets in each region automatically.
+Custom mode VPC networks start with no subnets, giving you full control over subnet creation.
+You can create more than one subnet per region
+*

 #### Control plane and node interaction